barumau/panlingue/eng/109_karloge.md

 ## Prepositions

-In Pandunia, prepositions are basically a sub-category of verbs.
+In Panlingue, prepositions are basically a sub-category of verbs.

 ### Prepositions of place and time

-Pandunia has five prepositions of place and time.
+Panlingue has five prepositions of place and time.

 1. **ya** - presence or togetherness:
    with, by use of